rmrodrigues/java-version-switch/README.md

 ##Intallation
-> **Note:**  Currently I'm working on mMAC OS X, but it will workin on Windows and Linux based operating systems
+> **Note:**  Currently I'm working on MAC OS X, but it will working on Windows and Linux based operating systems.

 ##MAC OS X Installation
 Copy the files *jenv* and *jenv-exec.sh* to */usr/bin*